essamatefelsherif/node-tee/README.md

 'node-tee' was tested againts the GNU 'tee' command version 8.32.
 ```

+## API Docs

+To use this module as a library, see the [API Documentation](https://essamatefelsherif.github.io/node-tee/ "API Documentation").

 ## Node version support

 **node-tee** supports all currently maintained Node versions.
 See the [Node Release Schedule][].